 Even though batch files are like vintage when it comes to operating systems, they are one of the best ways to get things done.
-If you are in a kind of work which asks you run some pre-defined commands every day, the console windows are annoying especially when you are sure they are perfect, and will not make any mistake.
-In this guide, we will learn how you can run Batch Files silently in background mode and hide the Console Window.
+If you are in a kind of work that asks you to run some pre-defined commands every day, the console windows are annoying, especially when you are sure they are perfect and will not make any mistake.
+This guide will learn how you can run Batch Files silently in background mode and hide the Console Window.

-If you have a simple batch file that you want to run, you can create another batch file, and type in the command as below
+If you have a simple batch (.BAT) file that you want to run, you can create another batch file and type in the command mentioned below:

 START /MIN CMD.EXE /C mysecondbatchfile.bat

 - Run it from within the command prompt.

 - Create a shortcut on your desktop, and point it towards the bat file.
 Make sure to change the Properties of the shortcut as Start minimized.

 Run batch files silently using a Scheduled Task